 Transparency provides reassurance to patients and the public that the relationships between healthcare professionals and pharmaceutical companies are appropriate, and ultimately contribute to better patient health outcomes.

-Reportable payments made to healthcare professionals are detailed in six-monthly reports, in accordance with MA Code requirements and Australia’s privacy legislation.
+Reportable payments and transfers of value made to healthcare professionals are detailed in six-monthly reports, in accordance with MA Code requirements and Australia’s privacy legislation.
 Prior to publication, each healthcare professional listed in the reports is afforded the opportunity to verify information.
-Data will be publicly available for three years from the date of publication.
+Data will be publicly available for at least three years from the date of publication.
 To comply with privacy obligations, reports may be amended from time to time.